 - Mylsbek Shopping Centre – a clean free toilet in Prague

-- Powder Tower built-in 1475 for defence and customs.
+- Powder Tower built in 1475 for defence and customs.
 People who were born in the New Town had to go through the Tower to enter the Old Town.
-Later it was used for the storage of gun powder.
+Later it was used for the storage of gunpowder.

 - Municipal House, located next to the Powder Tower, was built during 1905 – 1911 in the art nouveau style.
 In 1918 the signing of the Independence of Czechoslovakia took place there.
 It houses the largest concert hall in Prague up to 8,000 people.